dentarg/auth0-blog/_posts/2018-01-18-new-features-for-developing-angularjs-applications-part-1.markdown

 The Angular team introduced the `.component()` method in AngularJS 1.5.
 This method allows developers to write their applications using the component-based architecture.
 How do we use the `.component()` ?

 Before Angular 1.5, we only had directives, Angular directives such as `ngHide`, `ngHref`, `ngRepeat`, and custom directives.

 Directives are a unique and powerful feature that allows you create custom HTML-like tags, specific to your application.
 In this article, we'll examine a directive, and convert it to a component using the `.component()` method.

+{% include tweet_quote.html quote_text="Directives are a unique and powerful feature that allows you create custom HTML-like tags, specific to your application" %}

 ```js
 angular.module('tutorial', [])